cambrozak/bpl001/doc/03-lesson-plan.md

 ###Lecture: The Art of Debugging (15min)
 ####_**Objective: Students empowered with Debugging Heuristics and view Debugging as a Learning Opportunity**_
 **Activity:** Instructor presents an attitude towards Debugging as a Learning Opportunity vs the common DABDA Response<br>
-**Activity:** Instructor and Students discuss complementary Heuristics: Murphy's Law, Sherlock's Law **Activity:** Instructor and Students debug broken flashlights, diagnosis' are on the board and extrapolated into a General Debug Checklist
+**Activity:** Instructor and Students discuss complementary Heuristics: Murphy's Law, Sherlock's Law<br>
+**Activity:** Instructor and Students debug broken flashlights, diagnoses are logged on the board and extrapolated into a General Debug Checklist

 ###Lab: Debugging in Practice (45min)
 ####_**Objective: Students extend the General Debug Checklist by debugging various scenarios on the Robot with the IDE and Simulator**_